B-Tulgat/MSc_nextFlow/README.md

 ---

-## Quickstart — run the pipeline
+## Quickstart

-Build the image used by Nextflow (if your workflow uses the local `Dockerfile`):
+Build the image used by Nextflow:

 ```bash
 docker build -t nanopore:latest .